 There’s nothing tastier than a rich, sticky-sweet glaze on barbecued meat that you’ve cooked on the grill at home.
-On the flip side, there’s nothing worse than trying to scrape that same saucy glaze off of your grill at the end of the day, but it’s an essential part of grill maintenance that shouldn’t be skipped.
+On the flip side, there’s nothing worse than trying to scrape that same saucy glaze off of your grill at the end of the day, but it’s an essential part of grill care and maintenance that shouldn’t be skipped.

 Anything that’s left on the grill at the end of a barbecue, from bits of meat to sauces and seasonings, will affect the taste of what you next cook.
 If you have a vegetarian among you, this is even more important, as otherwise, they could end up taking a bite of their veggie bean burger and getting a mouthful of residual steak flavor.